USDA-NRCS/Wetland-Tools---ArcGIS-Pro/README.md

 ## **Version 2.0.0 (02/09/2023; Production Release):**

 ### **New Features/Changes**
+- Updated recommended ArcGIS Pro version to 2.9.5 in documentation.
+Pro 2.7.x and 2.8.x still work.
+- Confirmed tool functions in Pro 3.0.3, however there are Excel dependency components for Pro 3.0.3 that IT needs to install (described in documentation).
+These dependent components are NOT needed for Pro 2.7, 2.8, or 2.9.
+The Excel dependent components needed for Pro 3.0.3 have been requested for Software Center release to Pro 3.0.3 users only, but are not yet available.
 - Removed all R components and replaced them with python components in the Forms and Letter tools.
-- R for Windows, RStudio, and/or RTools are no longer required dependencies and can be uninstalled unless needed for other work.
+- *R for Windows*, *RStudio*, and/or *RTools* are no longer required dependencies and can be uninstalled unless needed for other work.
-- The R arcgisbinding no longer needs to be configured.
+- The *R arcgisbinding* no longer needs to be configured, and can be left in place if present.
+- A special *Java* installation is no longer needed to support the R components.
+If you have already have extra versions of Java from previous troubleshooting of the tool, they do not need to be uninstalled.
+- Updated the *State Tool Administrator* guide and the *User Guide*.
-- Updated State Tool Adminstrator Guide and User Guide to reflect the changes that removed R.
+- Updated both documentation guides to reflect the changes that removed R.
-- Updated Install Base Software sections of the guides to account for currently available versions of ArcGIS Pro.
-- Updated Install Base Software sections of the guides to account for currently available versions of ArcGIS Pro.
+- Updated the *Install Base Software* sections of the guides to account for currently available versions of ArcGIS Pro.
+- Updated the *Troubleshooting* appendix in the *User Guide* with a few more issues and resolutions.
+- Restored capability to make a elevation maps with and without contours.
-- Added a Total Project Area text box to the Base Map.
-This will necessitate rebuilding templates or importing new base map layout to old projects.
+- Added a *Total Project Area* text box to the Base Map that autopopulates.
+See *Tips on Updating*, below, for notes on building new templates or importing the new base map layout file into old projects.
-- Changed the Determination Map to display "Potential Jurisdictional Waters" in the legend when running Export Determination Map.
+- Changed the Determination Map to display "Potential Jurisdictional Waters" in the legend when running *Export Determination Map*.
+- Corrected labeling expressions for the *CLU CWD* layer and *Previous Determinations* layer to properly display the *Occurrence Year* value, when present.
-- Updated Reload Project Layers tool to reload any missing business layer from the project, not just layers that use attribute rules.
+- Updated *Reload Project Layers* tool to reload any missing business layer from the project, not just layers that use attribute rules.
-- Retrograded some 2.9 LYR files to version 2.7.
+- Retrograded some 2.9 layer (LYRX) files to version 2.7 to reduce error messages in Pro 2.7 and 2.8.
-- Added new layer files (LYRX) for NRCS Bare Earth DEM service coverage extents and a new layer for the NRCS 0.5 meter service to the Reference Layers folder.
+- Added new layer files (LYRX) for NRCS Bare Earth DEM service coverage extents and a new layer for the NRCS 0.5 meter service to the *Reference Layers* folder.
-- Updated the NAD Address Spreadsheet to correct the name of the TOLLFREE column.
+- Updated the *NAD Address Spreadsheet* to correct the name of the TOLLFREE column.
-- Updated Import Office Addresses tool to also import the NAD_Address.xlsx spreadsheet to allow rapid local corrections in the event of address changes.
+- Updated *Import Office Addresses* tool to also import the *NAD_Address.xlsx* spreadsheet to allow rapid local corrections in the event of address changes.
-- Imported the NAD Address data table into the installed SUPPORT.gdb file by default.
+- Imported the updated the *NAD Address* data table into the SUPPORT.gdb file.
 - Fixed bug with apostrophes in county names.
-- Fixed bug to reliably generate Sampling Unit areas when a new Request Extent is found adjacent and coincident with previously completed determinations.
+- Fixed bug to reliably generate *Sampling Unit* polygons when a new *Request Extent* is found adjacent to and coincident with previously completed determinations.
-- Restored capability to make a elevation maps with and without contours.

 ### **Changed Files**
+Note, as this is a major version release, it is recommended for State Tool Admninstrators to completely install the new tools, except for the existing NRCS_Address.xlsx file found under ..\SUPPORT\Templates, which can be transferred from old versions to the new version.
+After completing the new install and updating files, per the *Tips on Updating* section below, State Tool Administrators should deploy the entire modified tool to their users, including the transferred NRCS_Address.xlsx that has been customized for their state.
 - ..\NRCS_Wetland_Tools_Pro\LibraryInstall.R (removed)
 - ..\NRCS_Wetland_Tools_Pro\NRCS_Wetland_Tools_Pro.tbx
 - ..\NRCS_Wetland_Tools_Pro\NRCS_Wetland_Tools_Pro_Training.tbx